Skip to main page content (AccessKey S)

 For more than a thousand years the city grew around the line of the upper parts of the Royal Mile.
 This resulted in the world's first high rise buildings, and, at the time, its highest population density.
 This remarkably dynamic and intermixed society led to the intellectual revolution now known as the Scottish Enlightenment, but also to a city environment best described by its nickname at the time: "Auld Reekie".
 Robert Louis Stevenson's 1897 observations on the city in Edinburgh: Picturesque Notes make fascinating reading.

 In the 1760s, dissatisfaction with the conditions in the Old Town led to the construction of a huge extension of the city to the north, planned to a grid pattern by James Craig.
-A loch below the Castle was filled and replaced with Princes Gardens, while beyond it the major thoroughfares of Princes Street, George Street and Queens Street formed the core of the Georgian New Town to which the middle and upper classes moved en masse from the Old Town.
+The Nor' Loch below the Castle was drained and replaced with Princes Street Gardens, while beyond it the major thoroughfares of Princes Street, George Street and Queens Street formed the core of the Georgian New Town to which the middle and upper classes moved en masse from the Old Town.
 The Georgian House gives an impression of the interior of a New Town house when first built.

 The Old and New Towns remain distinct and separate, giving visitors to Edinburgh two cities for the price of one.
 The Old Town is home to many of the historical attractions like the castle and palace.
-The Royal Mile is also home to the National War Museum (within the castle), The Scotch Whisky Experience, Gladstone's Land, St Giles' Cathedral, John Knox's House, Canongate Kirk, and to a range of fascinating pubs, cafes and shops.
+The Royal Mile is also home to the National War Museum (within the castle), The Scotch Whisky Experience, Edinburgh's Camera Obscura and World of Illusions, Gladstone's Land, St Giles' Cathedral, John Knox's House, the Museum of Childhood, the Museum of Edinburgh, The People's Story Museum, Canongate Kirk, and to a range of fascinating pubs, cafes and shops.
+Nearby is the Writer's Museum.
+Close to Waverley Station are the excellent Fruitmarket Gallery and Old St Paul's Church.

 At the foot of the Royal Mile is the new Scottish Parliament Building, while nearby, overlooked by Salisbury Crags, is the excellent Our Dynamic Earth.
 South of the High Street is the university quarter complete with the National Museum of Scotland.

-In the New Town you find most of Edinburgh's excellent range of shops, chiefly along Princes Street (complete with St John's Church) and George Street.
+In the New Town you find many of Edinburgh's best known shops, chiefly along Princes Street (complete with St John's Church and the nearby St Cuthbert's Church) and George Street.
 The main railway station, Waverley, lies in the dip between New Town and Old.
-North of the centre lies the Royal Botanic Garden, an oasis of tranquility in the city, while to the west is Edinburgh Zoo.
+North west of the centre are the old villages of Dean Village and Stockbridge, both on the Water of Leith.
+Near the latter is the Royal Botanic Garden, an oasis of tranquility in the city, while to the west is Edinburgh Zoo.

 And each summer Edinburgh is home to the world's largest and most varied arts festival, the Edinburgh Festival.
-There are actually many different festivals: the International Festival, the Jazz and Blues Festival, the International Book Festival, The Fringe, the International Film Festival, and the Edinburgh Military Tattoo.
+There are actually many different festivals: the International Festival, the Jazz and Blues Festival, the International Book Festival, the Fringe, the Edinburgh Mela Festival, the International Film Festival, the Edinburgh Foodies Festival and the Edinburgh Military Tattoo.

-Part of what gives Edinburgh such a distinctive atmophere is its large student population.
-It is home to no fewer than four universities: the University of Edinburgh, Heriot-Watt University, Napier University and Queen Margaret University; plus a thriving art college in the Edinburgh College of Art.
+Part of what gives Edinburgh such a distinctive atmosphere is its large student population.
+It is home to no fewer than four universities: the University of Edinburgh, Heriot-Watt University, Napier University and Queen Margaret University; plus a thriving art college in the Edinburgh College of Art, now part of the University of Edinburgh.